IntersectMBO/cardano-updates/blog/2023-07-06-developer-experience.md

 ### Hydra Tools
-Our repository, [input-output-hk/actions](https://github.com/input-output-hk/hydra-tools), has seen quite some improvements to facility thet hydra <-> github integration.
+Our repository, [input-output-hk/actions](https://github.com/input-output-hk/hydra-tools), has seen quite some improvements to facility the hydra <-> github integration.

 ### haskell.nix